Joe Bonamassa: Early life

-Music career
+Career

 2000–2019

 Bonamassa's debut studio album, A New Day Yesterday, was released in 2000.
-It features original tunes and covers of artists such as: Rory Gallagher, Jethro Tull and Warren Haynes.
+It features original tunes and covers of artists such as Rory Gallagher, Jethro Tull and Warren Haynes.
 The album features a guest appearance by Gregg Allman on the song "If Heartaches Were Nickels", and was produced by Tom Dowd.
 The album reached No. 9 on the Billboard Blues chart.

 Between 2002 and 2006, Bonamassa had three studio albums hit No. 1 on the Billboard Blues charts, and all five of his solo studio albums made the Top 10.
 In 2009, Bonamassa fulfilled one of his childhood dreams by playing at the Royal Albert Hall in London, where Eric Clapton played a duet with him.
 Bonamassa's live album, Beacon Theatre: Live from New York, was released in 2012.
 The show featured one of Bonamassa's musical heroes, Paul Rodgers (formerly of the bands Free and Bad Company), as a guest.

 The live acoustic album, An Acoustic Evening at the Vienna Opera House, was released as a CD/DVD/Blu-ray set on March 26, 2013.
 This concert marked the first time Bonamassa played a wholly acoustic show.
 The acoustic ensemble that performed the show was assembled with the help of Bonamassa's longtime producer, Kevin Shirley.
 The concluding, three-night stand of Bonamassa's spring 2013 tour, occurred at the famous Beacon Theatre in New York City.
-Over the summer of 2013, Bonamassa performed four shows in London featuring three different bands (and a horn section at one show), covering four different sides of his music.
+In March 2013, Bonamassa performed four shows in London featuring three different bands (and a horn section at one show), covering four different sides of his music.
 Each show had a unique set list.
-The shows were recorded for a DVD release, and the set of DVDs was released in October 2013 as "Tour de Force".
+The shows were recorded for a DVD release, and the set of DVDs was released in October 2013 as Tour de Force.

-Bonamassa's album, Different Shades of Blue, is his first solo studio album since So, It's Like That to showcase only original songs (with the exception of a brief instrumental Jimi Hendrix cover).
+Bonamassa's album Different Shades of Blue is his first solo studio album since So, It's Like That to showcase only original songs (with the exception of a brief instrumental Jimi Hendrix cover).
 Bonamassa wrote the album in Nashville with three songwriters: Jonathan Cain of Journey, James House (known for his work with Diamond Rio), Dwight Yoakam, Martina McBride and Jerry Flowers (who has written for Keith Urban).
 Bonamassa sought to create serious blues rock in the project, instead of three-minute radio hits.
 The album was recorded at a music studio in the Palms Hotel in Las Vegas.
 The album charted at No. 8 on the Billboard 200, No. 1 on the blues chart, and No. 1 on the indie chart.

 In May 2015, Bonamassa won a Blues Music Award in the Instrumentalist – Guitar category.
 In April 2018, Bonamassa's signature amplifier, the ‘59 Twin-Amp JB Edition, was released by Fender.
 On June 27, 2018, Bonamassa premiered at the Grand Ole Opry.
 He made a guest appearance after being introduced by Chase Bryant, and playing along with him in his final song of the set, "I Need a Cold Beer".